Caroline F. Ware: Works

 The Early New England Cotton Manufacture: A Study in Industrial Beginnings, published in 1929 by Houghton-Mifflin, was based on the dissertation Ware wrote at Radcliffe College.
 The book was reviewed in several publications, including The New York Times, The Nation, and The American Economic Review.
 In her book, Ware argued that the early cotton mill industry in New England transformed rural life, particularly for women, and influenced the future industrial development in the United States:

 The class alignment and the power of the capitalist brought new problems to the American democracy.
 Could political democracy encompass industrial autocracy, could it harbor a working class and a moneyed power and survive? ...These problems which New England faced before 1860 have confronted other American communities as one by one they have experienced the process of industrialization.

 Ware thought that the social consequences the changes brought about by industrialization were not yet fully understood by historians.
 She addressed the work culture of industrial mills, and its effect on women.
 These topics were, at the time, unaddressed by historians.

 Greenwich Village was written in the early 1930s, and dealt with the Irish, Italian, Spanish, and Jewish populations in the area, rather than the bohemian writers and artists that the area was famous for.
 Ware described the social structure of the multiracial, multiethnic neighborhood.
 The book is an early example of a new type of social history in which the lives of previously invisible people was documented.

 The Cultural Approach to History was a collection of papers Ware organized to present at the American History Association's annual meeting.
 Ware's introductory essay discussed "the problem of objectivity," which refers to the unconscious biases historians have.
 Ware called on historians to recognize these biases and to recognize that these biases affect the premises in their writings.

-History of the Scientific and Cultural Development of Mankind was a six-volume book Ware wrote for the United Nation's Educational, Scientific, and Cultural Organization.
+History of the Scientific and Cultural Development of Mankind was a six-volume book Ware wrote for the United Nations' Educational, Scientific, and Cultural Organization.

 The Modern Economy in Action was a collaboration between Ware and her husband, Gardiner Means.